hmanhduc2k/Classical-Collection/README.md

 8. Sort pieces by period of composition
 9. Sort pieces by level of difficulties
 10. Filter search a composer or a piece

+## Plan for future extension (Post-CS50W grading):
+1. Adding CI/CD pipeline and utilizing GitHub Actions
+2. Add GUI Web Testing
+3. Deployment using Heroku/Netlify or other web-hosting services
+4. Incorporating Cloud database for media uploading
+5. More extension features and possible usage of AI/ML